 • Ability to lead and manage multiple complex projects simultaneously.

-• Knowledge, skill, and ability to establish and maintain effective working relationships with a diverse variety of people, personalities, lived experiences and opinions.
+• Knowledge, skill, and ability to establish and maintain effective working relationships with a.

-• Excellent communication skills, both informal and formal communications, including listening, speaking, writing and facilitation of discussions where diverse opinions exist.
+• Excellent communication skills, both informal and formal communications, including listening, speaking, writing and facilitation of discussions where a variety of people, personalities, lived experiences, and diverse opinions exist.

-• Ability to think strategically and deliver technically.
+• Ability to think strategically and deliver technically, self-directing with a high degree of organization.

 What You’ll Do At OPCA

-• Executes financial dashboards and report results to management, board of directors and membership (such as monthly, quarterly and year-end closing reports and schedules);
+• Establish overall direction and strategic initiatives for the major function or line of business, executing financial dashboards and reporting results to management, board of directors and membership (such as monthly, quarterly and year-end closing reports and schedules).

 Minimum Qualifications: